Donald's Encyclopedia of Popular Music

 Johnson recorded for Session, then Capitol and Majestic with Cootie Williams, on Decca with Jordan, and on Chess under his own name as well as with others including Eddie South, the 'dark angel' of the violin, spelled 'Eddy' on the labels, and baritone saxist Leo Parker.
 Chess wanted him to be their tenor sax/bandleader because Gene Ammons had gone on to bigger things, but Johnson's career was crimped by a spell of poor health: he was treated for tuberculosis c.1953-5.
 He recorded with Johnny Pate on Federal '57 and sporadically on small Chicago labels after that.
 Johnson had been called to dep for Ben Webster in the Ellington band a few times in the 1940s, and later when Paul Gonsalves had to take time off on account of his addictions; he sat in on Ellington's Mary Poppins session mid-'60s.
-He worked day jobs for many years, and eventually retired as a post office computer engineer: retired to music, that is (as well as being a keen golfer).
+He worked day jobs for many years, and eventually retired as the City of Chicago's computer engineer: retired to music, that is (as well as being a keen golfer).

 His first album as a leader was the lovely Indian Summer '81 on the Nessa label, with an excellent Chicago combo of Paul Serrano, trumpet (d 15 January 2015 aged 83); John Young, piano; Eddie de Haas, bass; George Hughes, drums.
 He played on Jodie Christian's Front Line '96, on Kurt Elling's The Messenger '97, then came his own Love You Madly '99, with the same rhythm section as on the Nessa album.
 The sly humor in his playing complemented his personal modesty.
 The Nessa album came out on CD in May 2011.